sunandabansal/WcDe/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To run the demo follow these simple steps.

 ### Prerequisites